for Customers, Suppliers and other Business Partners

 4.9 AppNexus, Media Innovation Group, Adform, Plista, Sizmek

-4.9.1 This website also uses tools from AppNexus, Media Innovation Group, Adform, Plista and Sizmek.
+4.9.1 Our websites also use tools from AppNexus, Media Innovation Group, Adform, Plista and Sizmek.

 4.9.5 Further information on the tools referred to in this section can be found at https://www.appnexus.com/en/company/platform-privacy-policy-de , http://www.themig.com/en-us/privacy.html , https://site.adform.com/datenschutz-opt-out/ , https://www.plista.com/de/about/privacy/ , https://www.sizmek.com/privacy-policy-de/ .